The ‘object’ Base Class in .NET

 What is the Object Base Class?

-The object base class provides several key methods that can be overridden in derived classes.
-These methods include:
+The object class defines several **important methods** that can be overridden in derived classes:

 class Person